-• All Biology Students 2024 a page also for recording absence and submitting supporting documentation.
+• All Biology Students 2024 a page for also recording absence and submitting supporting documentation.
+You should become familiar with the essentials of MOODLE as soon as possible.

 Tips from the Biology department on getting better marks in your final year.